We Take Privacy Very Seriously

 Storage of Data Collected

 Dstillery retains some data collected via its technology in its original form for up to 30 days in order to ensure that our technology is functioning properly.
-After 30 days, all original raw data is deleted; anonymized data may be stored for up to 3 years for research purposes.
+After 30 days, all original raw data is deleted; de-identified data may be stored for up to 3 years for research purposes.
 We also store Non-PII in cookies, which generally expire in 9 months.

 Controlling The Use Of Your Information